eliasbuchwald/-reddit/OAuth2.md

 Parameter | Values | Description
 ----------|---------|---------
 `client_id` | The Client ID generated during app [registration](https://ssl.reddit.com/prefs/apps) | Tells reddit.com which app is making the request
-`response_type` | `code` | Must be the string "code" - other OAuth2 authorization flows are not currently supported `state` | A string of your choosing | You should generate a unique, possibly random, string for each authorization request.
+`response_type` | `code` | Must be the string "code".
+For implicit grants, see below.
+`state` | A string of your choosing | You should generate a unique, possibly random, string for each authorization request.
 This value will be returned to you when the user visits your REDIRECT_URI after allowing your app access - you should verify that it matches the one you sent.
 This ensures that only authorization requests you've started are ones you finish.
 (You may also use this value to, for example, tell your webserver what action to take after receiving the OAuth2 bearer token)
 `redirect_uri` | The redirect_uri you have specified during [registration](https://ssl.reddit.com/prefs/apps) | If this does not match the registered redirect_uri, the authorization request will fail.
 If authorization succeeds, the user's browser will be instructed to redirect to this location.
 `duration` | Either `temporary` or `permanent` | Indicates whether or not your app needs a permanent token.
 All bearer tokens expire after 1 hour.
 If you indicate you need `permanent` access to a user's account, you will additionally receive a `refresh_token` when acquiring the bearer token.
 You may use the `refresh_token` to acquire a new bearer token after your current token expires.
-Choose `temporary` if you're completing a one-time request for the user (such as analyzing their recent comments); choose `permanent` if you will be performing ongoing tasks for the user, such as notifying them whenever they receive a private message.
+Choose `temporary` if you're completing a one-time request for the user (such as analyzing their recent comments); choose `permanent` if you will be performing ongoing tasks for the user, such as notifying them whenever they receive a private message. **The implicit grant flow does not allow permanent tokens.**
 `scope` | A comma-separated\* list of [scope strings](http://www.reddit.com/dev/api/oauth) | All bearer tokens are limited in what functions they may perform.
 You must explicitly request access to areas of the api, such as private messaging or moderator actions.
 See our [automatically generated API docs](https://www.reddit.com/dev/api/oauth).
 Scope Values: `modposts`, `identity`, `edit`, `flair`, `history`, `modconfig`, `modflair`, `modlog`, `modposts`, `modwiki`,   `mysubreddits`, `privatemessages`, `read`, `report`, `save`, `submit`, `subscribe`, `vote`, `wikiedit`, `wikiread`.